lasantosX/BlogEngine/README.md

 Management Studio: https://aka.ms/ssmsfullsetup

 # STEPS TO OPERATE THE APPLICATION
-1.- Execute script called (SCRIPT DB BlogEngine) hosted in folder (SCRIPT) from SQL Management Studio.
+1.- First open the program sql server Managemet Studio, then create a database named (BlogEngine), Execute script called (SCRIPT DB BlogEngine) hosted in folder (SCRIPT) from SQL Management Studio.

 <b>2.- How to run the application WEB API</b>
 <br />